 What are cucumbers?

-Cucumber is an edible vegetable that can be either partly or wholly peeled, cut into halves lengthwise (provided it has not been waxed), thickly sliced, diced for salad use, or julienned.
+Cucumber is an edible vegetable that can be either partly or wholly peeled, cut into halves lengthwise, thickly sliced, diced for salad use, or julienned.

 Types of cucumbers

 There are three types of cucumbers that you can find in the market: English, Turkish, and Japanese varieties.